These lists contains the names of pioneer prospectors, miners,

 with initials are all that's shown in the source material.
 Sometimes

 a person last name is all that's given.
-Often
+A wife's first name may not be given

 travel through Alaska.

-Identifying Alaska natives are particularly difficult as names
+Alaska native names are particularly difficult to track as they

-as most of the original documents, such as census rolls, claim and property
+that are close as most of the original documents, such as census rolls, claim

 records, were hand written.
-Interpreting some of the hand writing can be difficult.
+Interpreting some of the writing can be

 spelling.
-Typos on my part are also a possibility.
+Unfortunately typos on my part are also a possibility.
+Nicknames

-These lists are sorted by last name, first name then middle initial.
+People are indexed by last name, first name, middle name or

 A